 The Global Initiative for Asthma recommends BT as a potential option for highly selected adult patients who have uncontrolled asthma despite use of recommended therapeutic regimens and referral to an asthma specialty center.
 Caution should be used in selecting patients for this procedure.
-In order to obtain additional evidence for efficacy and safety, BT should only be performed in adults with severe asthma in the context of an independent Institutional Review Board-approved systematic registry or a clinical study.
-Additional, long-term follow-up of larger cohorts in both active and sham treated patients is needed to compare effectiveness and safety.
+BT should be performed in adults with severe asthma only in the context of an independent Institutional Review Board-approved systematic registry or a clinical study, so that further evidence about effectiveness and safety of the procedure can be accumulated.
+Longerterm follow-up of larger cohorts comparing effectiveness and safety, including lung function, in both active and sham- treated patients is needed.